Soccer-Dembele must leave in January for his and Barca's sake, says club director | Sports-Games

 Soccer-Dembele must leave in January for his and Barca's sake, says club director

-Barcelona forward Ousmane Dembele must leave the club before the January transfer window closes for both his sake as well as the Catalan club to ensure they get a fee as his contract ends in June, club director Mateu Alemany has said.
-Dembele, who joined Barcelona from Borussia Dortmund in 2017, has failed to deliver on his potential that made the Spanish club pay 105 million euros ($119.11 million) for his services, scoring only 31 goals in 129 appearances.
+Ousmane Dembele has been told to leave Barcelona before the January transfer window closes for the sake of himself and the Catalan club, director Mateu Alemany has said.
+The French forward, who joined Barcelona from Borussia Dortmund in 2017, has failed to deliver on the potential that made the Spanish club pay 105 million euros ($119.11 million) for his services, scoring 31 goals in 129 appearances.

-Barcelona forward Ousmane Dembele must leave the club before the January transfer window closes for both his sake as well as the Catalan club to ensure they get a fee as his contract ends in June, club director Mateu Alemany has said.
+Ousmane Dembele has been told to leave Barcelona before the January transfer window closes for the sake of himself and the Catalan club, director Mateu Alemany has said.

-Dembele, who joined Barcelona from Borussia Dortmund in 2017, has failed to deliver on his potential that made the Spanish club pay 105 million euros ($119.11 million) for his services, scoring only 31 goals in 129 appearances.
-Barcelona, who have debts of more than 1.35 billion euros, risk losing him for free at the end of the season if he does not renew his contract and coach Xavi Hernandez https://www.reuters.com/article/uk-soccer-spain-fcb/soccer-xavi-says-dembele-must-renew-barca-contract-or-leave-idUKKBN2JT246 has also said they will look to move him on if that is the case.
+The French forward, who joined Barcelona from Borussia Dortmund in 2017, has failed to deliver on the potential that made the Spanish club pay 105 million euros ($119.11 million) for his services, scoring 31 goals in 129 appearances.
+Barcelona, who have debts of more than 1.35 billion euros, risk losing him for free at the end of the season if he does not renew his contract.

-Alemany said the club has already told Dembele he "needs to leave immediately".
-"The reality is that we began negotiations with his agents five months ago.
-During this time there has been continuous communication in which the club's position has been to want him to continue," Alemany told Barca TV.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)